Lin Zhao: Tilanqiao Prison & No. 1 Detention House

 Many of her other writings from this period are lost or still in locked archives.

 On 4 November 1964 Lin Zhao was indicted as the principle criminal of the Battle League of Free Youth of China Counterrevolutionary Clique, as well as plotting to publicize A Spark of Fire with the Lanzhou University Rightists, participation in other counterrevolutionary activities both on parole and in prison, and attempting to overthrow "the people's democratic dictatorship" amongst other crimes..

 She again attempted suicide by cutting her left wrist.
 However, when on 5 December, when she was being tried for "Resorting to loud shouting in an effort to instigate the inmates into an insurrection" She responded that "The indictment neglected to list the important fact that, while in prison, I established an ordnance bureau and build three munitions factories and two arsenals".

 After being sentenced for this, she gleefully corrected the spelling and grammar of her indictment, as well as pointed out the twisted logic involved.

 However, she did understand that in effect the conclusion of the trial would not be in her favor, and her only hope to a long sentence without surrendering and agreeing to reform was help from above.
-In accordance with Chinese tradition, she wrote to the mayor of Shanghai, Ke Qingshe asking for his intervention.
+In accordance with Chinese tradition, she wrote to the mayor of Shanghai, Ke Qingshi, asking for his intervention.
 Ke was an early communist whose wife had been driven to suicide during a purge.
 Mao had personally spared him, he was as a result, was strongly tied with Mao.
 She wrote two letters to him, finishing the second in February.
 On 10 April 1965, Liberation Daily reported Ke's death.
 Lin Zhao saw a connection where one was not; she assumed that Ke had taken up her case with Mao and been killed as a result.
 It is during this time that Lin Zhao seems to have been driven into state of conspiracy that affected her sanity.
 In fairness, she had been followed by police, and had an informer sent to befriend her.
 Alongside her actual mental instability, caused by the belief that her last hope had been murdered, there was the fact that the State really was out to get her.